If you think Prosper and Lending Club set interest rates the same way, think again. In fact, how they set interest rates

 - Bankcard utilization

-Each borrower is then assigned a grade which, along with the loan term (3 or 5 years), produces an interest rate.
+Each borrower is then assigned a grade which, along with the loan term (three or five years), produces an interest rate.
 Because these rates can change daily, you should visit the official Prosper website to see current rates.
 But as of the date of this article, here are grades and interest rates for each Prosper Rating:

 How Lending Club Sets Interest Rates

 To understand how Lending Club sets interest rates, the first step is looking at a borrower’s qualifications.
-Lending Club is pickier than Prosper, which is good for investors, but not always so good for borrowers.
+Lending Club is pickier than Prosper.
+This is good for investors, but not always so good for borrowers.
 Here’s the list of borrower qualifications:

-- Borrowers will need a debt-to-income ratio (excluding mortgage) below 35%.
+- Borrowers will need a debt-to-income ratio (excluding mortgage) no greater than 40%.

 - In addition, your credit history must show that you are a responsible borrower:

-- at least 3 years of credit history, showing no current delinquencies, recent bankruptcies (7 years), open tax liens, charge-offs or non-medical collections account in the past 12 months,
+- at least three years of credit history, showing no current delinquencies, recent bankruptcies (seven years), open tax liens, charge-offs or non-medical collections account in the past 12 months;

-- for credit scores 740 and higher, you need to have less than 9 inquiries on your credit report in the last 6 months
+- for credit scores 740 and higher, you need to have less than nine inquiries on your credit report in the last six months;

-- for credit scores below 740, you need to have less than 4 inquiries on your credit report in the last 6 months
+- for credit scores below 740, you need to have less than four inquiries on your credit report in the last six months;

 - a revolving credit utilization of less than 100%; and

-- more than 3 accounts in your credit report, of which more than 2 are currently open.
+- more than three accounts in your credit report, of which more than two are currently open.